 A research design refers to the arrangement of conditions for collection and analysis of data in a manner that aims to combine relevance with the research purpose.
 It is the conceptual structure within which research is conducted.
-It constitutes the blueprint for the collection, measurement and analysis of data (Kothari, 2004).
-There are two major types of research designs: Quantitative research design and qualitative research design.
-In this study qualitative research design was employed.
-Qualitative research relies primarily on the collection of qualitative data that is non-numeric data such as words and pictures.
+It constitutes the blue print for the collection, measurement and analysis of data.
+(Kothari, 2004).
+There are two major types of research designs: Qualitative research relies primarily on the collection of qualitative data that is non-numeric data such as words and pictures.
+In this study, a qualitative research design was employed.

-Creswell, S.W.
-(2003) identified five strategies of qualitative research which are; firstly ethnographies; in which the researcher studies an intact cultural group in natural settings over a long period by collecting, primarily and observational data.
+Crewell, S.W.
+(2003) identified five strategies of qualitative research which are; Firstly ethnographies; in which the researcher studies an intact cultural group in a natural/setting over a long [period by collecting, primarily and observational data.
 Secondly, grounded theory, in which the researcher attempts to derive a general abstract theory of a process, action or interaction grounded in the views of participants in a study.
 Thirdly, phenomenological research, in which the researcher identifies the essence of human experiences concerning a phenomenon, as described by participants in a study.
-The researcher "brackets" his or her own experiences in order to understand those of the participants in the study.
-Lastly, case studies: in which the researcher explores in dept a program, an event, an activity, a process, or one or more individuals.
-The research used a case study design of three head teachers.
-This is because this type of research design is more favorable as it facilitates into obtaining maximum information within minimum expenditure and time School head teachers and teachers were purposely selected.
+The/researcher "brackets" his or her own experiences in order to understand those of the participants in the study.
+Lastly, case studies in which the researcher explores in depth a program, an event, an activity, a process, or one or more individuals.
+The researcher used a case study of three head teachers.
+This is because this type of research design is more favorable as it facilitates i9nto obtaining maximum information within minimum/expenditure and time.
+School head teachers and teachers were purposely selected.
 Therefore, qualitative study was utilized in this study.
-Oualitative study is valid because of its coherence, insight and the totality of this instrument.

-In this investigation there is always a room for differences and debate because facts never speak for themselves.
+Qualitative study is valid because of coherence, insight and totality of this instrument.
+In this investigation, there is always a room for differences and debate because facts never speak for themselves.

-According to Hughes (1989) describes a case study is a detailed study of an individual or group of people.
-Moreover, Hatch (2002) argues that case studies are special kind's qualitative works that investigates contextualized contemporary issues.
-It could be a program, an event, a person, process, an institution or social group.
-Therefore a case study approach allows an in depth investigation phenomenon.
-The design helped the researcher to examine the role of head teachers of schools in setting teachers' performance and clarifying paths by removing impediments that are hindering teacher to achieved desirable performance and rewarding basing on performance and achievement.
+According to Hughes (1989) describes a case study of an individual or group of people .
+Moreover Hatch (2002) argues that case studies are special kinds of qualitative works that investigates contextualized issues.
+It could be a programme, an event, a person, a process, an institution or social group.
+Therefore a case study allows an in depth investigation phenomenon.
+The design helped the researcher to examine the role of head teachers of schools in setting teacher's performance and rewarding basing on performance and achievement.
 Best and Khan (1998) maintained that a case study is the way of organizing social data reviewing social reality.
 It examines social unity as whole such as head teachers.
-The unity may be a teachers and students.
-The case study probes deeply and analyses interaction between factors that explain present status or influence on change or growth.
+The unity may be a teacher and students the case study probes deeply and analyses interaction between factors that explain the present status or influence on change or growth.

-3.3 Study area, Population and Sample Size
+3.3 Study area, population and sample size

-Study area refers to location where the research was conducted.
-In this case the study was conducted in secondary schools in Kalongo sub-county Nakasongola District in Central Region.
-Nakasongola district was selected for comparability purpose because the district has different resources, occupation, and leadership style.
-It is also divided into rural and urban.
-This composition provided reliable data and uniqueness characteristics of both rural and urban elements.
+Study area refers to location where the research was conducted in this area, study area was conducted in schools in Nambale Sub-county Iganga district in Eastern Region.
+Iganga district was selected purposely because the district has different resources, occupation and leadership style.
+It is also divided into urban and rural.
+Upon such a composition, it provided reliable data and unique characteristics of both rural and urban elements.

-The target population for this study included all head teachers of schools, all teachers in Kalongo sub-county Nakasongola district.
-Martella (1999) defines population as a group of potential participants objects or events to whom or to which researchers want to generalize the results of the study derived from sample drawn from the population.
-Likewise, Fraenkel and Wallen (2000) population is usually a group of persons (head teachers, teachers, or other individuals) who posses certain characteristics.
+The target population for this study included all head teachers of schools, all teachers in Nambale sub-county Iganga district.Martella (1999) defines population as a group of potential participants, objects or events to whom or to which researchers want to generalize the results of the study derived from the sample drawn from the population.
+Likewise, Fraenkel and Wallen (2000), population is usually a group of persons(head/teachers, teachers, or other individuals) who possess certain characteristics.